myles-parfeniuk/esp32_BNO08x/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Program Flowcharts
-The following charts illustrate the program flow this library implements to deal with handling sh2 HAL lib in a multi-tasked manner.
+The following charts illustrate the program flow this library implements to deal with handling reports from the IMU in a multi-tasked manner.
 These are here to aid development for anyone looking to modify, fork, or contribute.
 Sh2 HAL lib handles all communication with the IMU through callbacks which can be viewed in `BNO08xSH2HAL.hpp`.
-Sh2 HAL lib handles the sh2 SHTP protocol imposed ontop of SPI, while the callbacks give it the means to send/receive over SPI, reset the device, etc...

 ![image](README_images/esp32_BNO08x_flowchart.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>